-Chapter 2: MidPoint Overview
+Chapter 3: MidPoint Overview

-Chaos was the law of nature; Order was the dream of man. - Henry Adams
+Chaos was the law of nature; Order was the dream of man.

+- Henry Adams

-MidPoint is an open source Identity Management (IDM) system.
+MidPoint is an open source identity management (IDM) and identity governance system.
 It is a very rich and sophisticated system that provides many advanced features.
 MidPoint is maintained by Evolveum - a company dedicated to open source IDM development.
 All midPoint core developers work for Evolveum.
 However, there are also partners and other developers that are contributing to midPoint development.